basecamp/api/sections/authentication.md

 * `GET https://launchpad.37signals.com/authorization.json`
 * `GET https://launchpad.37signals.com/authorization.xml`

-This endpoint returns the following:
+This endpoint requires the `Authorization` header and returns the following:

 * A `expires_at` timestamp for when this token will expire, and you'll need to fetch a new one to authenticate requests
 * An `identity`, which is **NOT** used for determining who this user is within a specific application.
 The `id` field should **NOT** be used for submitting data within any application's API.
 This field can be used to get a user's name and email address quickly, and the `id` field could be used for caching on a cross-application basis if needed.